DerekCresswell/GameDesign11/2 Dice Game/Syntax.md

 # Dice Game

-This is the basic syntax that will be followed for all the scripts in this course.
+This is the basic syntax that will be followed for all the scripts in this course.\
+The rules outlined here are by no means required or the only way to organize code.
+You may write your code however you'd like and nearly every developer will have a different method.\
+The style for this course has been outlined so you don't need to spend time deciphering the formatting of the code.
+If you need to find a function, you'll know where it should be located.

 ## Syntax Specifications